-Although it is the weakest game in the Enchanter Trilogy, Sorcerer is still a fun game that boasts some of the most memorable puzzles in Infocom canon.
+Although it is the weakest game in the Enchanter Trilogy, Sorcerer is still a fun game that boasts some of the most memorable puzzles in the Infocom canon.
 The game is set a few years after the events in Enchanter that ended with your triumph over the evil wizard Krill.
 Now a more powerful wizard, your task is to find Belboz, your mentor and leader of the Guild of Enchanters, who mysteriously vanished one day.
 Armed with a more powerful repertoire of spells than when you started Enchanter, you embark on another perilous journey in the fantasy world of Zork.

-Overall, if you enjoy Enchanter, you will no doubt like Sorcerer as well, even if the weaker writing may disappoint you.
+Overall, if you enjoy Enchanter, you will no doubt like Sorcerer as well.
 There are many new interesting spells to use, and the difficulty level that is one notch up from Enchanter makes the game a good middle ground between Enchanter and Spellbreaker, the last and most difficult in the series.
 Highly recommended!Reviewed by: Underdogs